 The appearance of Grytsje is not that of what you might expect from first ladies in general.
 She had terrible ailments.
 Her right leg was short and her left arm hurt, while horrifying inflammation must have consumed her mouth.
-It was immediately clear after the excavation in 2018, that it was a most remarkable find.
+It was immediately clear after the excavation that it was a most remarkable find.
 She was buried in the remainders of a tree-trunk ship, together with, among other, a walking stick.

 Bone examination reveals many specifics.
 The woman had trouble walking, already during puberty.
 This was due to straining or a break in the head of her right thigh.
-Resulting her legs were not of the same length, and thus she was crooked.
+Resulting in that her legs were not of the same length, and thus she was crooked.
 It must have been painful.
-There was a staff placed in her grave, which she may have used when walking.
+There was a staff placed in her grave which she may have used when walking.
 No, this crooked woman was not healed through a miracle as happened in the Gospel of Luke (13: 10-17).

 The coffin itself is very interesting.
 At first, the researchers thought the woman was buried in a hollowed-out tree trunk, as was more common in the Early Middle Ages.
 Think of the grave of Beitske at the terp of the hamlet of Hogebeintum, also in former Frisia.
-The wood from the grave did indeed come from a hollowed-out tree trunk, but it was cut into pieces, after which the semicircular planks were used to build a ship.
+The wood from the grave did indeed come from a hollowed-out tree trunk, but was cut into pieces, after which the semicircular planks were used to build a ship.
 Trunk boats were quite common at the time.
 The parts are obtained by splitting a tree trunk.
 These cleaved parts were then hollowed out.
 The outer edge can then be used as a somewhat round part.
-The researchers counted 21 holes in the pieces of wood, which were used to make the planks into a ship’s skin.
-Later, the dismantled ship was reused to make this coffin.
+The researchers counted 21 holes in the pieces of wood which were used to make the planks into a ship’s skin.
+Later, the dismantled ship was re-used to make this coffin.
 If interested in other ship burials in the region, read our post Rowing souls of the dead to Britain: the ferryman of Solleveld.